Treatment DetailJanuary 22, 2017

 Possible Side Effects

-There are very few side effects involved with your recovery.
+There are very few side effects involved with your recovery after a Juvederm injection.
 The most common issues encountered by patients are minor and clear up on their own without requiring any special treatment.
 Some people experience swelling, itching, slight pain or redness at the treatment site but these problems often disappear quickly.
 Most side effects are quite mild, localized to the injection site and can be treated with nothing other than a cold compress.
 By listening to your cosmetic physician regarding post-treatment advice (avoiding sun/heat, alcohol and exercise) you’re likely to recover without experiencing any side effects.

 Everyone recovers slightly differently but patients that have undergone a procedure before are often able to return to their schedule immediately following the treatment.
 Results also begin to appear before much time has passed.
 The treatment area should begin to show improvement almost immediately and reach its optimal point within roughly a week after the procedure has finished.
 Depending on the extent of your goals, touch-ups or follow-up treatments may be recommended but aren’t always necessary.
 Even without further sessions, results often last from six months to a year.